etotheipi/church_temple_classify/README.md

 ## __Image Augmentations__:

 Every time an image is loaded for training, it is read directly from disk and passed through the methods in `image_utilities.py`, which add five randomized augmentations.
 The parameters of the augmentations are randomized each time, and the *order* of the augmentations is also randomized.
 At the end the images are resized to the target shape, `(299, 299, 3)`.
 The five augmentations are:
-1. __Random Cropping__:  We crop the longest dimension somewhere between perfect square and no cropping.
-If there is cropping, it's has a randomized offset from the top (portrait) or left (landscape) edge of the image
+1. __Random Cropping__:  Image is cropped in the longest dimension somewhere between perfect square and no cropping.
+If there is cropping, it has a randomized offset from the top (portrait) or left (landscape) edge of the image
-2. __Shear__:  Using tf.keras.preprocessing.image, we apply up to a +/- 15 deg shearing to each image
+2. __Shear__:  Using tf.keras.preprocessing.image, apply up to a +/- 15 deg shearing to each image
-3. __Zoom__:  Using tf.keras.preprocessing.image, we apply up to a +/- 10% zoom to the image.
+3. __Zoom__:  Using tf.keras.preprocessing.image, apply up to a +/- 10% zoom to the image.
 The range is small because cropping is also removing part of the image, don't want to lose too much
 4. __Channel Shift__:  Using tf.keras.preprocessing.image, a random channel shift, +/- 25%
 5. __Rotation__:  Using tf.keras.preprocessing.image, a random image rotation +/- 15 deg, with `reflect` for filling empty pixels